wpscott/UxPlay/README.md

 This project is a GPLv3 open source unix AirPlay2 Mirror server for Linux, macOS, and \*BSD.
-It was initially developed by [antimof](http://github.com/antimof/Uxplay) using code from [RPiPlay](https://github.com/FD-/RPiPlay), which in turn derives from [AirplayServer](https://github.com/KqsMea8/AirplayServer), [shairplay](https://github.com/juhovh/shairplay), and [playfair](https://github.com/EstebanKubata/playfair).
+It was initially developed by [antimof](http://github.com/antimof/Uxplay) using code from OpenMAX-based [RPiPlay](https://github.com/FD-/RPiPlay), which in turn derives from [AirplayServer](https://github.com/KqsMea8/AirplayServer), [shairplay](https://github.com/juhovh/shairplay), and [playfair](https://github.com/EstebanKubata/playfair).
 (The antimof site is no longer involved in